 It could be overcooking the meal, that light bulb burning out, or there being nothing to watch on TV.
 Yeah, I went there.
 Being with someone who enjoys pointing the finger in your direction for everything is not only a toxic situation, but a reflection as to how that person will treat you in the future.

 If you’re honestly blamed for there being nothing to watch on TV, however that be, it’s time to ask yourself how everything got to that point in the relationship.
-It could be that your significant other is using you as a scapegoat and for control – since you have allowed yourself to submit to being the culprit for every problem within your relationship.
+It could be that your significant other is using you as a scapegoat and for a way of control.
 And because he feeds on your weakness, you just simply ignore it and take the blame rather than it being worth sparking a petty fight.

 7 | He frequently ignores you